Section: Information Technology

 The Gramm-Leach-Bliley Act (GLBA), which became effective on May 23, 2003, addresses the safeguarding and confidentiality of customer information held in the possession of financial institutions such as banks and investment companies.
 GLBA contains no exemption for colleges or universities.
 As a result, educational entities that engage in financial activities, such as processing student loans, are required to comply.

-GLBA and other emerging legislation could result in standards of care for information security across all areas of data management practices both electronic and physical (employee, student, customer, alumni, donor, etc.).
-Therefore, St. John’s has adopted an Information Security Program for certain highly critical and private financial and related information.
-This Security Program applies to customer financial information (covered data) St. John’s receives during business as required by GLBA as well as other confidential financial information St. John’s has voluntarily chosen as a matter of policy to include within its scope.
+GLBA and other emerging legislation could result in standards of care for information security across all areas of data management practices both electronic and physical (e.g., employee, student, customer, alumni, donor, etc.).
+Therefore, the University has adopted an Information Security Program for certain highly critical and private financial and related information.
+This security program applies to customer financial information (covered data) the University receives during business as required by GLBA, as well as other confidential financial information the University has voluntarily chosen as a matter of policy to include within its scope.
 Details are in St. John’s University GLBA Compliance Program.

 General Data Protection Regulation (GDPR)

 The GDPR took effect on May 25, 2018, to protect and securely handle EU residents’ personal data.